-- The expense refers to an individual's expenses for extracurricular activities per semester.
-Because the survey year spans the 2013-2014 and 2014-2015 academic years, the real expenditure is based on the year 2014, which is identified based on whether the individual was surveyed in the spring semester of 2013-14 or the fall semester of the 2014-15.
+The expense refers to an individual's expenses for extracurricular activities per semester.
+Because the survey year spans the 2013-2014 and 2014-2015 academic years, the real expenditure is based on the year 2014, which is identified based on whether the individual was surveyed in the spring semester of 2013-14 or the fall semester of 2014-15.
 If an individual's survey time is the 2013-14 fall semester or the 2014-15 spring semester, the expenditure on extracurricular activities is used as the 2013 price and the 2015 price, respectively; thus, the 2014 consumer price index (CPI) and 2015 CPI are used to obtain the actual value of the 2014 base year.
-The variable concern\par is "how strict your parents are with your homework and exams."
-It is a dummy variable, with an- - and self\show are respectively "the frequency of visiting museums, zoos, science museums, etc. with the parents" and "the frequency of watching shows with parents", both of which are dummy variables, with answers being "never", "once a year", "every six months", "once a month", "once a week" and "more than once a week".
+The variable concern_par is "how strict your parents are with your homework and exams."
+It is a dummy variable, with answers being "not strict", "average" and "very strict."
+The variables self_museum and self_show are respectively "the frequency of visiting museums, zoos, science museums, etc. with the parents" and "the frequency of watching shows with parents", both of which are dummy variables, with answers being "never", "once a year", "every six months", "once a month", "once a week" and "more than once a week".